 To qualify as an applicant for the NUNM AOM Residency Program, individuals must have graduated with a Master of Acupuncture, Master of Science in Oriental Medicine, or a Doctor of Science in Oriental Medicine (or equivalent degree) from an accredited college or university.

-We will begin accepting applications for the 2017–2018 Residency Year on February 1, 2017.
-Applications will be available to download from this website starting in January.
-If you would like to have an application mailed to you directly, please submit your request to the School of Classical Chinese Medicine at 503.552.1720 or email Jeaneth Villegas.
+We will begin accepting applications for the 2017–2018 Residency Year on March 7, 2017.
+Download the AOM Residency Application.
+If you would like to have an application mailed to you directly, please submit your request to the College of Classical Chinese Medicine at 503.552.1720 or or email Jeaneth Villegas.

 If you have questions or concerns regarding the NUNM AOM Residency Program, please contact: